The Boss (Diana Ross song): Other cover versions

 On February 12, 2008, American dance-pop singer Kristine W released a cover of this song as the first single off her album The Power of Music.
-Kristine's version also hit number one on the Billboard Hot Dance Club Play chart in March 2008, becoming her eleventh US dance chart-topper and the third version of the song to top this survey.
+Kristine's version also hit number one on the Billboard Hot Dance Club Play chart in March 2008, becoming her eleventh US dance chart-topper and the third version of the song to top that chart.

-The song was covered by Ashford and Simpson during a televised live concert special in 1982, and by Whitney Houston during her live shows in 1997/98.
+The song was covered by Ashford and Simpson during a televised live concert special in 1982, and by Whitney Houston during her live shows in 1997 and 1998.

 Korean pop singer J covered the song on her 2001 special English album Chocolate.

-Louise performed the song on her Heavy Love Tour.
+Louise performed the song on her Heavy Love Tour in 2020.